 If you have data files written by Hive, those TIMESTAMP values represent the local timezone of the host where the data was written, potentially leading to inconsistent results when processed by Impala.
 To avoid compatibility problems or having to code workarounds, you can specify one or both of these impalad startup flags:

 convert_legacy_hive_parquet_utc_timestampsis turned off by default to avoid performance overhead, Cloudera recommends turning it on when processing TIMESTAMP columns in Parquet files written by Hive, to avoid unexpected behavior.

-Once I set both startup flags to true and restarted Impala, the timestamps matched precisely and would show the same time in Hive, Spark and Impala.
+Once I set both startup flags to true and restarted Impala (do not do that, read below why), the timestamps matched precisely and would show the same time in Hive, Spark and Impala.

 Now I can go home!

 convert_legacy_hive_parquet_utc_timestamps option we started noticing extreme slowdown for all queries, dealing with larger data sets.
 We reviewed older benchmarks and noticed a huge degradation in performance, here is an example:

 After pulling some hair, our Hadoop admin identified the issue.
 Sure enough, once we turned the setting back, our queries started running as normal.